 Learn about the Mormon Trail at the California Trail Interpretive Center.
-This journey for the Mormon immigrants began in 1846 in Nauvoo, Illinois and ended in Salt Lake City, Utah.
+This journey for these immigrants began in 1846 in Nauvoo, Illinois, and ended in Salt Lake City, Utah.
 Like the other westward-bound emigrants, the Mormons settlers were hoping for a better life, and more importantly to them, religious freedom.

 Driven by Persecution

-The Mormon people faced severe persecution from other settlers near their communities, and it caused significant hardships for them.
+The Latter-Day Saints (LDS) faced severe persecution from other settlers near their communities, and it caused significant hardships for them.
 One Governor in Missouri even called for the extermination of all Mormon people, eventually leading to them abandoning their settlements in Nauvoo and heading West.
 They followed the already established Oregon and California trails for most of the journey.
-The Mormons were determined to make a success of this venture and ensure a home for future LDS settlers.
+They were determined to make a success of this venture and ensure a home for future LDS settlers.